 “Inside each of us in a monster; inside each of us is a saint.
 The real question is which one we nurture most, which one will smite the other.”

-This book gives an incredible insight into the events of the holocaust.
-The characters are authentic, the suffering is beyond tangible and the story is heart-breaking.
+This book gives an incredible insight into the events of the Holocaust.
+The characters are authentic, the suffering is beyond tangible, and the story is heart-breaking.
 Though a piece of fiction, many events are based on stories from survivors and historical research.
 This is why it is such an essential read – this book is not fictitious, it actually happened.
 And it wasn’t hundreds of years ago that we can dismiss with a wave of the hand.
-This book will stay with me for a very long time.

 The reason I love Jodi Picoult so much is the way she presents conflicting arguments with moral dilemmas.
 I have never read a book where my mind was physically torn.
 Hearing from both sides of the barbed wire fence, it was impossible to decide whether forgiveness should be granted – very much the dilemma faced by Sage throughout the book.